Ajijic and Lake Chapala Mexico Rentals

 Find out who covers repairs and maintenance during the period covered by your lease.
 If you don’t speak sufficient Spanish to get the answers, work with an interpreter and get a signed English copy in writing.

-You will probably need to pay one or two month’s rent up front as well as a security deposit, which is usually the same amount as one months rent.
+Most rentals require you to two month’s rent up front (First & Last months rent) as well as a security deposit, which is usually the same amount as one months rent.
 Your lease, or contrato de arrendamiento should include an inventory of the home and its furnishings – even if you are renting an unfurnished home!
 Is there a built-in kitchen range?
 Water filter?
 Stationary gas tank?
 Telephone line?
 Curtains or blinds?
 Ceiling fans?
 These should be listed.

 A good contract is clear and protects all parties involved.
 Be aware of all the clauses of your rental contract.
 Local realtors can help guide you through this process.